Dendrobium cunninghamii: Description

 Dendrobium cunninghamii is an epiphytic or lithophytic orchid herb that forms tufts up 2.0 m wide with wiry, cane-like stems up to 1.0 m long and 7 mm in diameter.
 The rhizomes are similar to the stems and produce many roots.
 The leaves are narrow linear, 30-50 mm long and about 3 mm wide.
 Up to eight flowers 20-25 mm wide are borne on a short lateral flowering stem.
 The petals and sepals are white but some parts of the labellum are rose pink, purplish and green.
 The labellum has three lobes.
 The side lobes are erect, relatively small and pink or purple and the middle lobe has four or five greenish or yellowish ridges along its midline.
 Flowering occurs from December to January.

 Taxonomy and naming

 Dendrobium cunninghamii was first formally discovered in 1835 by John Lindley and the description was published in Edwards's Botanical Register.
 The specific epithet (cunninghamii) honours Allan Cunningham.

-David Jones, Mark Clements and Brian Molloy proposed changing the name of this species to Winika cunninghamii but the change has not been accepted by the World Checklist of Selected Plant Families.
+David Jones, Mark Clements and Brian Molloy proposed changing the name of this species to Winika cunninghamii but the change has not been accepted by Plants of the World Online.